CosmoLike/cocoa/README.md

     pip3.7 install astropy --upgrade
     pip3.7 install pyfits --upgrade

-(**Warning**) It is also necessary to update `$PATH` so the OS can detect the [Homebrew](https://brew.sh) python installation.
-Adding to `~/.bash_profile` code similar to the lines below should be enough (don't forget to replace `XXX` by the user's home folder):
+Users must also update their `$PATH` so the OS can detect the [Homebrew](https://brew.sh) python installation, as shown below

     python3=/Users/XXX/Library/Python/3.7/bin
     export PATH=$python3:$PATH

+Users can now proceed to the section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code).

-### Via Cocoa's internal cache (cumbersome - not advisable)
+### Via Cocoa's internal scripts and cache

+(**Warning**) This method is painfully slow, not advisable.
+It does, however, offer users that don't work with Minicoda/Anaconda the opportunity to encapsulate the installation of required packages. *The Conda installation is always preferred*.

-Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on scripts we provide.
-We provide a local copy of most required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access, NASA Pleiades being one example.
-Therefore, we only assume the pre-installation of the following packages to perform the local setup:
+Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
+We also provide a local copy of most required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access (NASA Pleiades being one example).
+We, therefore, only assume the pre-installation of the following packages to perform the local setup:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;